 07542 926011 [email protected]

 A scarce and attractive “hand and a half” sword dating to the mid 16th century.
 A well made example, finely balanced in hand, well constructed and in good condition.
 The distinctive hilt is similar to contemporary hilts of more common single handed swords known as “Saxon”, but most certainly made and used over a much wider region.
-Two similar hand and a half examples of the same proportions are on display in the Doge’s Palace in Venice.
+Similar contemporary hand and a half examples of the same proportions are on display in the Doge’s Palace in Venice.
 Photographs of these swords in the Palace are enclosed at the end of the sequence of images of our sword posted below.

 These large swords were not just for two-handed use.
 They were designed to be used equally well with one hand by a trained user.
 In the 16th century these swords were probably not a rare site on European battlefields, carried by mercenaries and professional soldiers in armies fighting almost permanently during a time of shifting religious, political and social change.
 As fashions changed towards the beginning of the 17th century they went out of use and today are quite rare compared to the survival rates of two-handed swords which are of the “bearing sword” variety – large, well made, imposing and decorous, but designed mainly to be carried point up in civic procession rather than for use in combat.